bazurbat/jagen/doc/Manual.md

 ```
 `patches = false` will clean the previous value and the next rule just adds to the empty list.

+For rules declaring sources with SCM type such as git and hg the patches property is set to `false`
+implicitly which means that version controlled repositories will not be patched.
+If you want to
+apply previously declared patches anyway set the `patches` property to empty list `patches = {}` to
+suppress the implicit patch list reset.

 ### Build

 - **build.arch** — Specifies the target machine architecture.
 Assigned from